SciCatProject/scicatlive/services/backendnext/README.md

 # [Backend next](https://github.com/SciCatProject/scicat-backend-next)

-The SciCat backend-next is a rewrite of the original backend, built on top of the NestJS framework.
+The SciCat backend-next or v4 is a rewrite of the original backend, built on top of the NestJS framework.

 ## Configuration options

 The backend-next service is mainly configured via environment variables.
-For an extensive list of available options see [here](https://scicatproject.github.io/documentation/Development/v4.x/backend/configuration.html).
+For an extensive list of available options see [here](https://github.com/SciCatProject/scicat-backend-next/blob/master/README.md).

-It can also serve the frontend theme and configuration by mounting the files in `/home/node/app/dist/config/frontend.theme.json` and `/home/node/app/dist/config/frontend.config.json`.

 ### Functional Accounts